Sonny Gray: Boston Red Sox (2026–present)

+On November 25, 2025, the Cardinals traded Gray and cash considerations to the Boston Red Sox in exchange for Richard Fitts, Brandon Clarke, and Patrick Galle.

+On June 28, 2026, Gray took a no-hitter into the eighth inning against the New York Yankees, until it was broken up by an Amed Rosario single; in the same inning, Gray had punched out Spencer Jones for his 2,000th career strikeout.

 Pitching style

 Gray's pitch repertoire includes a four-seam fastball from 91–95 mph, a slider between 84–88 mph, a curveball that ranges from 79–83 mph, a cutter/two seam fastball between 89–92 mph, and a changeup at 86–88 mph.

 Personal life

 Gray and his wife Jessica were married on November 12, 2016.
-The couple have two sons.
+The couple has two sons.
 They reside in Nashville.